DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

-\paragraph{Property Modification} We are able to modify subject instance properties.
-For example we can include a color adjective in the prompt sentence ``a [color adjective] [V] [class noun]''.
-In that way, we can generate novel instances of our subject with different colors.
-The generated scene can be very similar to the original scene, or it can be changed given a descriptive prompt.
-We show color changes of a car in the first row of Figure~\ref{fig:property_mod}.
-We select similar viewpoints for effect, but we can generate different viewpoints of the car with different colors in different scenarios.
-This is a simple example of property modification, but more semantically complex property modifications can be achieved using our method.
-For example, we show crosses between a specific Chow Chow dog and different animal species in the bottom row of Figure~\ref{fig:property_mod}.
+\paragraph{Property Modification} We are able to modify subject properties.
+For example, we show crosses between a specific Chow Chow dog and different animal species in the bottom row of Figure~\ref{fig:applications}.
 We prompt the model with sentences of the following structure: ``a cross of a [V] dog and a [target species]''.
-In particular, we can see in this example that the identity of the dog is well preserved even when the species changes - the face of the dog has certain individual properties that are well preserved and melded with the target species.
-Other property modifications are possible, such as material modification (e.g. a dog made out of stone).
+In particular, we can see in this example that the identity of the dog is well preserved even when the species changes - the face of the dog has certain unique features that are well preserved and melded with the target species.
+Other property modifications are possible, such as material modification (e.g. ``a transparent [V] teapot'' in Figure~\ref{fig:recontext}).
 Some are harder than others and depend on the prior of the base generation model.